 Bone marrow transplant for amyloidosis

-The Fred Hutch Bone Marrow Transplant Program at SCCA consistently achieves higher-than-expected transplant survival rates.
+The Fred Hutch Bone Marrow Transplant Program consistently achieves higher-than-expected transplant survival rates.
 We’ve performed more bone marrow and stem cell transplants than any other institution in the world.
 Since 2001, we’ve transplanted 60 people with amyloidosis.

 - NCI comprehensive cancer center